tgjohnst/gpt2-outputs/lotr/gpt2_345M/training_samples.md

      Merry went up to the bed, and laid himself upon it`

 # 1600 epochs
-`'But in my land it was never in the hands of the English, as you see,' said Frodo.
+` But in my land it was never in the hands of the English, as you see,' said Frodo.
 'If I may venture to say so, it is because the Enemy has crossed over the River and is bound on the Mountains.
 And why not?
 It is a dreadful torment for his enemies.'
     'It is his fault, but he does not all his evil deeds,' answered Gandalf.
 'He chooses friends, and friends choose friends.
 It is fortunate for us that we have not had the Enemy as friend, or one chosen for our evil.
 Yet there are not many friends in the world and there are not many places where those at a loss can turn.'
     'You are fortunate,' said Frodo.
 'You may say that I did not deserve the trouble in death.
 Yet if it had not been for the help of Gandalf, I should have long been forgotten.'
     'You will die in the battle, of course,' said Gandalf.
 'Will you not go?
 I think not.
 But I do not hope so.
 I wish you well.
 Do not run.
 And see to it that your pledges of faith and courage are kept.'